Using GitHub Pages to showcase your organization’s open source efforts

 The problem with this approach, is that as you add more projects, you have to constantly update your GitHub Pages site.
 Luckily, GitHub Pages already knows a lot about your organization, including your organization’s open source projects.

-In addition to Markdown, Jekyll also supports a lightweight templating engine called Liquid.
+In addition Markdown, Jekyll also supports a lightweight templating engine called Liquid.
 Liquid allows us to inject a bit of dynamic logic into the otherwise static site.
 If you’re familiar with basic programatic concepts, it supports things like while, if, and for statements.
 To list all the open source project’s in our organization’s we might write:

 {% for repository in site.github.public_repositories %}